 - Students who repeat more than two (2) preparation courses or any preparation course more than once are subject to dismissal from the major.

-- Students are encouraged to fulfill the preparation coursework requirements prior to enrollment in upper division courses for the major.
+- Students are encouraged to fulfill the major preparation coursework requirements prior to enrollment in upper division courses for the major.

 Upper Division Major Requirements

-The following ten (10) courses are required for the neuroscience major, totaling to approximately 43 upper division units.
+The following ten (10) courses are required for the Neuroscience major, totaling to approximately 43 upper division units.

 Required Core Courses (5 courses)